smwoods-858/academic-kickstart2/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Race
+- Quantitiative and Qualitative Methodology
+- Race, Class, Gender, and Sexuality
-- Social Stratification
+- Urban Sociology
+- Identity and Boundary Formation
-- Religion
+- Politics
-- Criminology
+- Culture

 # Education to show in About widget
 education: